Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Debtor companies with at least C$5 million of debt may also restructure under the Companies’ Creditors Arrangement Act.
 The statute’s original purpose focused on restructuring a company, but it may now be used to liquidate a debtor’s assets.
 The Companies’ Creditors Arrangement Act provides for greater flexibility than the Bankruptcy and Insolvency Act and does not have a time limit.
 Most Companies’ Creditors Arrangement Act proceedings take between six and 10 months, but more complex cases can take years to resolve fully.
 The debtor will remain in possession and control of its assets and a monitor will be appointed by the court to supervise the process and report to the court.

 A Bankruptcy and Insolvency Act proposal is formally approved by the creditors voting on the proposal at a meeting of creditors called for that purpose.
 Creditors vote on the proposal by class.
 A proposal is considered to be accepted by the creditors if each class of creditors votes for the proposal by the requisite double majority: a majority in number of creditors representing two-thirds in value.
 Dissenting creditors within a class accepting the proposal are bound by it.
 Once the creditors have approved the proposal, it must be approved by the court.

-Similarly, a Companies’ Creditors Arrangement Act plan must also be approved by its creditors at a creditors’ meeting.
+Similarly, a Companies’ Creditors Arrangement Act plan of compromise and arrangement must also be approved by its creditors at a creditors’ meeting.
 In order for such a plan to be approved, creditors in each class representing a majority in number and two-thirds in value must vote to accept the plan.
 Once approved at the meeting of creditors, the court must approve the plan for it to have effect.
 Typically, the court will approve the plan if all statutory requirements of the act are met and it is fair and reasonable.